drivendataorg/zamba/docs/quickstart.md

 **NOTE: `zamba` needs to download the "weights" files for the neural networks that it uses to make predictions.
 On first run it will download ~1GB of files with these weights.** Once these are downloaded, the tool will use the local versions and will not need to perform this download again.
+If you are not in the US, we recommend running the above command with the additional flag either `--weight_download_region eu` or `--weight_download_region asia` depending on your location.
+The closer you are to the server the faster the downloads will be.

 ## Getting Help from the Command Line